-All commercial tankered waste discharged at Queensland Urban Utilities' sewerage treatment plants is trackable waste under the Environmental Protection (Waste Management) Regulation 2000 and must be accompanied by a Queensland government regulated waste transport certificate (WTC) completed in accordance with the Department of Environment and Heritage Protection's (EHP) Waste Tracking Guideline - Completing Waste Transport Certificates and Waste Tracking Guideline - Managing Waste Tracking in Queensland (Overview), available at the EHP website: www.ehp.qld.gov.au.
+Waste Transport Certificates must be completed in accordance with the Department of Environment and Heritage Protection's (EHP) Waste Tracking Guideline - Completing Waste Transport Certificates and Waste Tracking Guideline - Managing Waste Tracking in Queensland (Overview), available at the EHP website: www.ehp.qld.gov.au.

-For clarity, the provisions in sections 4.1 to 4.8 apply to internal transfers of regulated waste between Queensland Urban Utilities' sites (i.e. although no tariff is charged, all provisions relating to access, waste transport certificates and site rules apply).
+For clarity, the provisions in sections 4.1 to 4.8 also apply to QUU's internal transfers of regulated waste between QUU sites (i.e. although no tariff is charged, all provisions relating to access, waste transport certificates and site rules apply).